 - If the owner or keeper cannot be identified, or fails to respond to a letter or legal notice.

 A vehicle is not abandoned

 - If it is involved in a residential parking dispute.
 For example, if someone is parking their vehicle on a street where they do not live.

 - If it is just untaxed, or does not have a valid MOT.
 Please report it to the DVLA using the link at the bottom of this page.

 - If it is causing an obstruction on the highway or pavement, please report it to the Police.
 The telephone number is 101.

 - If it is parked in a street without the correct residential permit.

 - If it is temporarily broken down.

-Report a residential parking problem online on Cumbria County Council's website, as they operate the residential parking scheme on our behalf.
+Report a parking problem on the Cumbria County Council website, they operate the residential parking scheme on our behalf.